-Subject Name Product Design Exam Board AQA Course Code A2 Award; 7552 Course GCSE grade 6 or above in DT and Mathematics Requirements Overview This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
+Subject Name Product Design Exam Board AQA Course Code A2 Award; 7552 · Course GCSE grade 6 or above in DT and Mathematics Requirements Overview Overview This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
 Especially those in the creative industries.
 They will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing products of their choice.
-A level Students complete two written papers and a non-exam assessment Curriculum Paper 1 30% of A Level 2.5 hour written paper based primarily on core technical principles and core designing and making principles.
-Questions are a mixture of short answer, multiple choice and extended response.
+A 11 A level Students complete two written papers and a non-exam assessment Curriculum Paper 1 30% of A Level 2.5 hour written paper based primarily on core technical principles and core designing and making principles.
+Questions are a mixture of short answer, multiple choice and extended · response.
 Paper 2 20% of A Level 1.5 hour written paper based on product analysis and commercial manufacture.
 Questions are a mixture of short answer, multiple choice and extended response.
 Non-exam assessment (NEA) 50% of A-level Students will undertake a substantial design and make task and produce a final prototype.
 The context of the task will be determined by the student.
 Learning Enrichment Beyond the Product Design students will be expected to contribute to the Classroom organisation and running of a practical design club for the younger pupils.
 This year students will also be taking part in a range of trips to support study of product design, architecture and large scale manufacturing.
 Design Institution Partnerships: Partnerships with the V&A and the Design Museum offer excellent opportunities for pupils to access design collections for the study of design movements, industrial design, and sustainable design.
 Pupils will undertake product analysis sessions and design related courses at both institutions.

-Young Engineers:

-There will be an opportunity for pupils to participate in young

-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-engineer's competitions.
-Pupil products of exceptional quality will be

-entered for the Young Engineer for Britain competition; the winning design nationally will be fully developed for commercial manufacture.

-• •

-University Entrance Engineering MEng Cambridge University Typical offer: Three A or A's

-Course Requirements: Essential: A Level Mathematics and Physics Highly desirable: A Level in a third Mathematics/ science/ technology subject

-Product Design MDes Typical offer: AAA

-Leeds University

-Course Requirements:

-An Art and Design related

-A Level such as Design,

-Design Technology or Art and Design.

-GCSE Mathematics and

-Science at grade B or higher.

-Product Design and Manufacture BEng Typical Offer: ABB

-Nottingham University Course Requirements:

-A Level in Mathematics.
-Art

-or Design and Technology

-are desirable

-Skills and The Product Design course will develop

-Qualities for qualities that are essential for further stu

-Study at KS5 Creativity

-and beyond Motivation

-u 114 2 0 y 0 1141 Curiosity

-Interest in the designed world

-Interest in the designed world Interest in classic and contemporary design and designers

-Appreciation of sustainable design

-Collaborative working practices

-Ability to identify and research are as of relevance and interest

-High level practical and CAD/ CAI

-Students Paths from A level Product Des

-Our students have gone to University to st

-Product Design · ) ·

-• Fashion

-Interior Architecture and Design

-Industrial Design and Technology

-200gh and reciniology

-l .
+Young Engineers: There will be an opportunity for pupils to participate in young engineer's competitions.
+Pupil products of exceptional quality will be entered for the Young Engineer for Britain competition; the winning design nationally will be fully developed for commercial manufacture.
+University Entrance Engineering MEng Cambridge University Typical offer: Three A or A's Course Requirements: Essential: A Level Mathematics and Physics Highly desirable: A Level in a third Mathematics/ science/ technology subject Product Design MDes Typical offer: AAA Leeds University Course Requirements: An Art and Design related A Level such as Design, Design Technology or Art and Design.
+GCSE Mathematics and Science at grade B or higher.
+Product Design and Manufacture BEng Typical Offer: ABB Nottingham University Course Requirements: A Level in Mathematics.
+Art or Design and Technology are desirable Skills and The Product Design course will develop the following skills and Qualities for Study at KS5 and beyond The Product Design course will develop the following skills and qualities that are essential for further studies Creativity Motivation Curiosity Interest in the designed world Interest in classic and contemporary design and designers Appreciation of sustainable design Collaborative working practices Ability to identify and research areas of relevance and interest High level practical and CAD/ CAM manufacturing skills Students Paths from A level Product Design (2019) Our students have gone to University to study: Product Design Fashion Interior Architecture and Design Industrial Design and Technology